 Broadband Access

-During her term in 2018 on the Broadband Advisory Council (BAC) which recommends broadband projects and funding priorities to the General Assembly, she worked to include roughly $18 million in new funding for improving access to broadband in rural areas.
-In 2020, she helped ensure an additional $35 million for broadband initiatives in our Commonwealth.
+During her term in 2018 on the Broadband Advisory Council (BAC), which recommends broadband projects and funding priorities to the General Assembly, she worked to include roughly $18 million in new funding for improving rural broadband access.
+In 2020, worked with her localities to secure an additional $35 million in broadband funding for areas without internet access.
+Bringing broadband to rural communities is a vital ingredient to the future success and sustainment of rural Virginia.

 The Suffolk News-Herald, July 2022